anushka-sharma2/To-Do-List/README.md

 - User-friendly interface.

 ## Files
-- `index.html`: The main HTML structure of the application.
+- `to_do_list.html`: The main HTML structure of the application.
-- `script.css`: Stylesheet for styling the application.
+- `todo.css`: Stylesheet for styling the application.
 - `script.js`: JavaScript file to handle the functionality of adding and removing tasks.

 ## How to Use